Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 If you wish to study over two semesters, you should aim for 60 credits per semester.
 You may be able to take some courses at summer school if you wish.
 Make sure you include courses that are prerequisites for the next level of courses you wish to study.

-A Security Studies major consists of 135 credits (nine courses) in Security Studies.
+A Security Studies major consists of 120 credits (eight courses).

 The major in Security Studies is not just for people employed in the military, it is for anyone with an interest in the various aspects of security, for example, security issues, strategy, terrorism and the law to name just a few areas of study.